Main Characters | Demon Slayer Corps (Hashira) | Muzan Kibutsuji and the Twelve Kizuki | Civilians | Other Demons | Demon Slayer Academy

-- Master Swordsman: Presented as a legend under the most complete Breath ever and the origin of all others, the guy still managed to retain his abilities as an 80-year-old samurai, noted by his own twin-brother-turned-demon who still felt apprehensive against an old man who looked much more spent than him as someone who kept his youth.
+- Master Swordsman: Presented as a legend under the most complete Breathing form ever and the origin of all others, the guy still managed to retain his abilities as an 80-year-old samurai, noted by his own twin-brother-turned-demon who still felt apprehensive against an old man who looked much more spent than him as someone who kept his youth.
 And in his youth, he was the only one who was very close to defeating Muzan.

 - Nice Guy: Not just an unbelievable warrior, but a kind, generous and warm man.
 It's revealed in chapter 177 that he was always a very sweet person since childhood.
 He loved his family very much and did not object to his father's treatment of him.
 He felt bad for his father's retainer, Ito, after using his special talent and injuring him in the sword training.
 He was also helping his ill mother by walking alongside her and supporting her left side, which she could not walk on her own.
 And he treasures the flute that Michikatsu made for him, telling him that he will always remember his big brother after he prepares for traveling to the temple.
 He didn't even stay at the temple and left on his own journey so that his brother would become the next successor to their family.

-- Old Master: As an 80-year-old man, Yoriichi is still able to use his swordsmanship skills in the same way as he did in his prime.
-He managed to slash Kokushibous neck, something that the latter finds unfair, as he became a demon who retained his youth while his brother remained human, yet still could boast that much skill as an elder.
+- Old Master: As an over-80-year-old man, Yoriichi is still able to use his swordsmanship skills in the same way as he did in his prime.
+He managed to slash Kokushibos neck, something that the latter finds unfair, as he became a demon who retained his youth while his brother remained human, yet still could boast that much skill as an elder.

-- Passing the Torch: It can be noted that he, as an 80-year-old man, no longer had the hanafuda earrings.
+- Passing the Torch: It can be noted that he, as an over-80-year-old man, no longer had the hanafuda earrings.
 By that point, he had already passed his will on to Tanjiros ancestors.
 Yoriichi taught Sumiyoshi the Sun Breathing when he humored his wife Suyako's desire to see him practice once, then passed his earrings to them after that.
 Sumiyoshi pledged to pass down the earrings and Sun Breathing down his family out of gratitude for saving his life.

-- Reality Ensues: Yoriichis skill may have been as sharp as it was during his prime but at 85 years of age, his body just could not go any further and Yoriichi passed away before he could deliver the finishing blow to Kokushibou.
+- Reality Ensues: Yoriichis skill may have been as sharp as it was during his prime but at over-80 years of age, his body just could not go any further and Yoriichi passed away before he could deliver the finishing blow to Kokushibo.

 - Samurai: Yoriichi is from the Sengoku period where the Samurai were still around.
 Since the demon slayers werent quite what they are now, Yoriichi was better known publicly as a samurai instead of a demon slayer.